Creating a Plasma Theme Quickstart

 Theme Colors

-You can provide a Plasma color scheme that will allow text, selected backgrounds and other items to blend well with your theme by supplying a colors file in your theme folder.
-See the colors file in the default theme for an example.
+You can provide a Plasma color scheme that will allow text, selected backgrounds and other items to blend well with your theme by supplying a

-If the colors file is omitted, Plasma will take on the current Plasma system colors.
-Note: Theme SVGs will not be colorized unless they contain the
+file is omitted, Plasma will use the current Plasma system colors.

-Hints and Tips
+element.)Hints and Tips

 Even a pixel or two out of place can make a difference over hours of use.
-It may not be obvious at first glance but the user may intuitively pick up that something is just 'not right' and give up using your theme.
+It may not be obvious at first glance but the user may intuitively pick up that something is "just not right" and give up using your theme.

-If you prefer raster editors like Krita and GIMP, create your particular theme in these programs first, then import them into Inkscape (drag and drop of the files works fine).
+If you prefer raster editors like Krita and GIMP, create your theme in these programs first, then import them into Inkscape (drag and drop of the files works fine).
 If you're working on a background with multiple elements, like

 widgets/panel-background.svg